How Enterprise Ireland companies are growing exports despite headwinds

 “For us, it’s a great result and a good base to build on as we come into a difficult economic period.
 It’s already challenging for business with inflation and supply chain issues leading to costs spiralling.”

-Tech companies from across most sectors have seen their exports rise, Clancy said.
-Sectors such as adtech, fintech, traveltech, B2B software and banking are well represented among the Irish companies that export their products.
+Tech companies across most sectors have seen their exports rise, Clancy said.
+Sectors such as adtech, fintech, travel-tech and B2B software are well represented among the Irish companies that export their products.

-However, consumer tech companies are not as common in Enterprise Ireland’s portfolio of exporters.
+However, consumer tech companies are not as common in Enterprise Ireland’s portfolio.

 “We’ve been more B2B tech-focused in Ireland than consumer-focused.
 And some of that has to do with the nature of capital availability in the markets.
 It takes an awful lot of money to build a consumer brand at scale,” Clancy said.